MironAlexandra/MironAlexandra/README.md

 About my GitHub
 ------------------

 🚀 Most of my academic coding life has been on **GitLab** (sprints, commits, and team repos).
-Here I’m uploading and documenting my favorite projects so they live beyond the university servers.
+Here I’m uploading and documenting my favorite projects so they live beyond the university servers and I am continuing on a personal journey of building effective software.
+Next up: **BlueTour** --> stay tuned for more details.

 🔧 Tech I Work With
 -------------------